Large Second-Order Josephson Effect in Planar Superconductor-Semiconductor Junctions: Background: Current Phase Relations

 The primary characteristic of a Josephson junction (JJ) is the current phase relation (CPR)~\cite{likharev1979superconducting, golubov2004current}.
 A CPR connects the supercurrent to the phase difference across the junction and is calculated from the weak link energy spectrum and interface transparency.
 Among other properties, it predicts the electromagnetic response of a Josephson junction in a circuit.

-The CPR of a superconductor-insulator-superconductor (SIS) Josephson junction is sinusoidal, $I({\varphi}) = I_c \sin \varphi$, where $I$ is the supercurrent, $\varphi$ is the phase difference between two superconducting leads, and $I_c$ is the critical current.
-In superconductor-normal metal-superconductor (SNS) JJs, the CPR deviates from the sinusoidal form due to contributions from Andreev bound states which are subgap quasiparticle states.
-More generally, a CPR can be decomposed into Fourier series, $I({\varphi}) = \sum_n I_n \sin (n \varphi)$~\cite{golubov2004current}.
+The CPR of a superconductor-insulator-superconductor (SIS) Josephson junction, as originally derived, is sinusoidal, $I({\varphi}) = I_c \sin \varphi$, where $I$ is the supercurrent, $\varphi$ is the phase difference between two superconducting leads, and $I_c$ is the critical current.
+More generally, a CPR can be decomposed into a Fourier series, $I({\varphi}) = \sum_n I_n \sin (n \varphi)$~\cite{golubov2004current}.
+In real SIS devices, higher-order components may be present but the amplitude would be small~\cite{willsch2023observation}.
+In superconductor-normal metal-superconductor (SNS) JJs, the CPR can deviate significantly from the sinusoidal form due to contributions from Andreev bound states which are subgap quasiparticle states.

-In the clean SNS limit, the CPR is predicted to be linear or a skewed sine function~\cite{spanton2017current, murani2017ballistic, kayyalha2020highly, mayer2020gate}.
+In the clean SNS limit, the CPR is predicted to be linear or a skewed sine function~\cite{kulik1975contribution,spanton2017current, murani2017ballistic, ginzburg2018determination, PhysRevLett.122.047003, kayyalha2020highly, mayer2020gate, PhysRevLett.124.226801, endres2023current, babich2023limitations}.
 Even in junctions with skewed CPR, the first harmonic, $\sin (\varphi)$ is typically dominating. $4\pi$-periodic, or the half-integer harmonic in CPR is predicted in topological superconductors and explored in a variety of materials~\cite{kitaev2001unpaired, beenakker2013search}.